Iqbal-khan07/Distribution-Systems-v2/frontend/README.md

 5. Go back to Credentials -> Create Credentials -> OAuth client ID.
 Click "web application".
 6. Make name the "ChatApp" and under both Authorized JavaScript origins & Authorized redirect URIs you're going to click "Add URI" and paste the link for you website (once we deploy on heroku, we will have to add our heroku app link onto here too)
+:grey_exclamation: If you plan on running the app locally you must include http://localhost:3000 as your URI:grey_exclamation:
 7. Click "Create" and copy your Client ID.
-This ID will be pasted into your scripts/GoogleButton.jsx file.
+This ID will be pasted into your GoogleButton.jsx file.
 Towards the bottom of the file, where it says `clientId="<some-id>"``, you're going to replace <some-id> with the Client ID you just copied.
+Save changes.

 #### Facebook OAuth
 1. Go to <https://developers.facebook.com/> and login using your personal account (if you don't already have one, just sign up)